joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-09-16-Broken-Sticks.md

 $$ z < x+ y$$

-Each of these planes lops off the cube a pyramidal corner, whose own vertices are four of the cube's.
+Each of these planes sliced from the cube a pyramidal corner, whose own vertices are four of the cube's.
 The pyramids don't overlap, because at most one of the inequalities can be false.

 ![Lopped off cube corner.](/img/BrokenSticks2.png)